sgiehl/piwik-plugin-FlagCounter/README.md

 http://piwik.url/index.php?module=FlagCounter&action=image&idSite=1&period=range&date=1992-01-01,today&cols=2&rows=6
 ```

+__Can I use a custom font?__

+Currently all ttf fonts located in the ```fonts``` directory within this plugin are available for usage.
+If you place a new font there, you should be able to use it.

 ## Changelog

 - Version 0.1 - Alpha Release
 - Version 0.2
   - improved image generation (automatic spacing between items)
   - possibility to show country codes besides or instead of the flags
+- Version 0.3
+  - added ability to choose a font

 ## Support